brep/Vertigo2D/README.md

   - You'll also need DirectX 9 components installed:
     - http://www.microsoft.com/en-us/download/details.aspx?id=34429

   - Make sure to read the README before running the demo on your machine!
-It is likely you will have to modify a configuration file (nothing major, just setting the desired resolution for the initial launch... you can also modify the resolution in the demo via the Settings menu).